cbovis/awesome-digital-nomads/readme.md

 - [SleepingInAirports](http://sleepinginairports.net) - Detailed airport guides to make the most of your time in limbo.
 - [Priority Pass](https://prioritypass.com) - Gain access to over 1000 airline lounges worldwide with membership from US$99.
 - [LoungeBuddy](https://loungebuddy.com) - Book airport lounge access from US$25 in over 200 lounges worldwide.
+- [GTFO - Get The Flight Out] - In a hurry?
+GTFO lists the cheapest flights out of your home airport within the next 24 hours. *- iOS and Android.*

 ## Accomodation
 - [Airbnb](http://airbnb.com) - Short term rooms and private apartments at affordable rates.